Neural Network Acceptability Judgments: Phenomenon-Specific Analysis

-\paragraph{Subject-Verb-Object} This test set consists of 100 triples of subject, verb, and object each appearing in five permutations of (SVO, SOV, VSO, VOS, OVS).\footnote{OSV is excluded because it does not have a clear acceptability rating.
-Examples such as ``The book John read'', can be interpreted as marginally acceptable sentences with topicalized subjects, or noun phrases with a relative clause modifier.} The set of 100 triples is the Cartesian product product of three sets containing 10 subjects (\{John, Nicole, ...\}), 2 verbs (\{read, wrote\}), and 5 objects (\{the book, the letter, ...\}).
+\paragraph{Subject-Verb-Object} This test set consists of 100 triples of subject, verb, and object each appearing in five permutations of (SVO, SOV, VSO, VOS, OVS).\footnote{OSV is excluded because it does not yield a clear acceptability rating.
+Examples such as ``The book John read'', can be interpreted as marginally acceptable sentences with topicalized subjects, or as acceptable noun phrases (rather than sentences) with relative clause modifiers.} The set of 100 triples is the Cartesian product product of three sets containing 10 subjects (\{John, Bo, ...\}), 2 verbs (\{read, wrote\}), and 5 objects (\{the book, the letter, ...\}).